 The Black Panther Party for Self Defense established its Seattle chapter in the spring of 1968.
-It was one of the first to be created outside
+It was one of the first authorized chapters outside

 of California.
 The Seattle chapter also lasted longer than most, surviving until 1978.